 Face Masks & Gloves Trading License in Dubai

 Global demand for personal protective equipment remains robust, and Dubai's strategic position as a logistics and trade gateway makes it one of the most competitive bases for face masks and gloves trading in the world.
-This guide explains how to obtain an Activity Code 4771.81 trading licence at Dubai South Business Hub Free Zone, covering what the licence permits, who it suits, setup costs, compliance requirements, and why Dubai is the right location for this trade.
+This guide explains how to obtain an Activity Code 4771.81 trading license at Dubai South Business Hub Free Zone, covering what the license permits, who it suits, setup costs, compliance requirements, and why Dubai is the right location for this trade.

 Key Stats at a Glance

-Activity Code: 4771.81 | Licence Type: Trading Licence | Category: Trading
+Activity Code: 4771.81 | License Type: Trading License | Category: Trading

 100% foreign ownership permitted with no local sponsor required